The Distributed Discrete Gaussian Mechanism for Federated Learning with Secure Aggregation: Main Results

-We start by considering a single round of federated learning in which we are simply summing model update vectors.\footnote{We consider multi-round FL in the experiments section.} That is, we have $n$ clients and assume that each client holds a vector $x_i \in \mathbb{R}^d$ and our goal is to privately approximate $\bar{x} := \sum_i^n x_i$.
-Client $i$ computes $z_i=\mathcal{A}_{\text{client}}(x_i) \in \mathbb{Z}_m^d$; here, $\mathcal{A}_{\text{client}}(\cdot)$ can be thought of as a compression and privatization scheme.
+\fi We start by considering a single round of federated learning in which we are simply summing model update vectors.
+That is, we have $n$ clients and assume that each client holds a vector $x_i \in \mathbb{R}^d$ and our goal is to privately approximate $\bar{x} := \sum_i^n x_i$.
+Client $i$ computes $z_i=\mathcal{A}_{\mathrm{client}}(x_i) \in \mathbb{Z}_m^d$; here, $\mathcal{A}_{\mathrm{client}}(\cdot)$ can be thought of as a compression and privatization scheme.
 Using secure aggregation as a black box,\footnote{We will assume the secure aggregation protocol accepts $z_i$'s on $\mathbb{Z}_m^d$ (i.e., length-$d$ integer vectors modulo $m$) and computes the sum modulo $m$.
 Our methods do not depend on the specifics of the implementation of SecAgg.} the server observes

-and uses $\bar{z}$ to estimate $\mathcal{A}_{\text{server}}(\bar{z}) \approx \bar{x} = \sum_i^n x_i$.
+and uses $\bar{z}$ to estimate $\mathcal{A}_{\mathrm{server}}(\bar{z}) \approx \bar{x} = \sum_i^n x_i$.

-The protocol consists of three parts -- the client side $\mathcal{A}_{\text{client}}$, secure aggregation, and the server side $\mathcal{A}_{\text{server}}$.
+The protocol consists of three parts -- the client side $\mathcal{A}_{\mathrm{client}}$, secure aggregation, and the server side $\mathcal{A}_{\mathrm{server}}$.
 There is already ample work on implementing secure aggregation \cite{bell2020secagg, bonawitz2016practical}; thus we treat SecAgg as a black box which is guaranteed to faithfully compute the modular sum of the inputs, while revealing no further information to a potential privacy adversary.
 Further discussion of SecAgg and the required trust assumptions is beyond the scope of this work.
-This allows us to focus on the requirements for $\mathcal{A}_{\text{client}}$ and $\mathcal{A}_{\text{server}}$: \begin{itemize} \item \textbf{Privacy:} The sum $\bar{z} = \sum_i^n \mathcal{A}_{\text{client}}(x_i) \! \mod m$ must be a differentially private function of the inputs $x_1, \cdots, x_n$.
+This allows us to focus on the requirements for $\mathcal{A}_{\mathrm{client}}$ and $\mathcal{A}_{\mathrm{server}}$: \begin{itemize} \item \textbf{Privacy:} The sum $\bar{z} = \sum_i^n \mathcal{A}_{\mathrm{client}}(x_i) \! \mod m$ must be a differentially private function of the inputs $x_1, \cdots, x_n$.
 Specifically, adding or removing one client should only change the distribution of the sum slightly.
-Note that our requirement is weaker than local DP, since we only reveal the sum, rather than the individual responses $z_i = \mathcal{A}_{\text{client}}(x_i)$.
+Note that our requirement is weaker than local DP, since we only reveal the sum, rather than the individual responses $z_i = \mathcal{A}_{\mathrm{client}}(x_i)$.

 Privacy is achieved by each client independently adding discrete Gaussian noise \cite{CanonneKS20} to its (appropriately discretized) vector.
 The sum of independent discrete Gaussians is \emph{not} a discrete Gaussian, but we show that it is \emph{extremely} close for the parameter regime of interest.
 This is the basis of our differential privacy guarantee, and we believe this result to be of independent interest.